opensearch-project/documentation-website/TERMS.md

 **k-NN**

 Short for _k-nearest neighbors_, the k-NN plugin enables users to search for the k-nearest neighbors to a query point across an index of vectors.
+No need to define.

 ## L